viclw17/viclw17.github.io/_posts/2024-07-01-revisit-path-tracing.md

 - Sampling Sphere light by Solid Angle
 - Shadow Ray, etc.

+# Shadertoys
-There are also many cool path tracing **shadertoys** I was exploring, which helped me on trying to understand smallpt:
+There are also many cool path tracing **shadertoys** I was exploring, which helped me on trying to understand path tracing through shade code.
+There is even porting of smallpt:

 <iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/MclcR2?gui=true&t=10&paused=true&muted=true" allowfullscreen style="display:block; margin:auto;"></iframe>

+The great thing of exploring path tracing via shaders is that the code is running on GPU which make the process very fast to see result and to experiment -- rather than those C++ implementations that takes long time for CPU to calculate the final image.

 # Classes - TU Wien
 All the peripheral reading and researching was pushing me to want to learn more - maybe through a different medium, instead of staying on grinding the book or guessing how the source code just magically works.